TheWidlarzGroup/react-native-video/docs/pages/component/props.md

 ### `textTracks`
 Load one or more "sidecar" text tracks.
 This takes an array of objects representing each track.
 Each object should have the format:
+> ⚠️ This feature does not work with HLS playlists (e.g m3u8) on iOS

 Property | Description
 --- | ---